South African National Lottery: PowerBall

 When introduced, the PowerBall jackpot draw required players to pick five main numbers from 1 to 45 and one 'PowerBall' number from 1 to 20 for an entry fee of R5 per board.
 Prizes may be won by matching the main numbers, with matches of the PowerBall number winning higher prizes.
 The top prize of the game is won by matching all five main numbers as well as the PowerBall.
-Draws take place on Tuesdays and Fridays on Mzansi Magic (DSTV Channel 161) and NewzRoom Afrika (DSTV Channel 405) at 20:58 Central Africa Time (CAT).
+Draws take place on Tuesdays and Fridays on SABC 1 & SABC 2 at 21:00 Central Africa Time (CAT).

 After 28 November 2015, odds were changed as more possibilities to win were introduced.
 Players matching only the Powerball would win money, while before, that ticket would not win anything.
 In addition, the number of main balls was raised from 45 to 50.

+After 2 June 2026, Sizekhaya reduced the number of Powerballs from 20 to 16, giving players more chances to win, along with increasing the entry fee to R10 per board.

-The record prize for any Lottery game in South Africa was in PowerBall at R102,016,595.
-This prize was won in the Free State but never collected.
-The highest claimed prize was also from PowerBall at R91,068,427.
+The record prize for any Lottery game in South Africa was in PowerBall at R178,955,240.90 on 20 January 2026.

-PowerBall PLUS
+PowerBall XTRA (previously as PowerBall PLUS)

-PowerBall PLUS is exactly the same as PowerBall, but gives the player a second chance to win.
-When buying a PowerBall ticket, the player must pay an extra R2.50 per board to enter the PowerBall PLUS draw.
-Odds are the same, while prizes are usually slightly lower.
-It was introduced on 28 November 2015 by the National Lottery of South Africa.
+PowerBall XTRA is exactly the same as PowerBall, but gives the player a second chance to win.
+When buying a PowerBall ticket, the player must pay an extra R5 per board(originally R2.50) to enter the PowerBall XTRA draw.
+Odds are the same, while prizes are halved.
+It was introduced on 28 November 2015 as PowerBall PLUS, by the National Lottery of South Africa in Ithuba's license.
+After June 2026, Sizekhaya renamed the game as PowerBall XTRA.

-Draws take place on Tuesdays and Fridays on Mzansi Magic (DSTV Channel 161) and NewzRoom Afrika (DSTV Channel 405) at 20:58 Central Africa Time (CAT).
+Draws take place on Tuesdays and Fridays on SABC 1 & SABC 2 at 21:00 Central Africa Time (CAT), right after the PowerBall draw.